ayatmoatamed/Ivolve-tasks/k8s/lab17/README.md

 Check Pod Resources
 kubectl top pod -n ivolve

-Example output:
+#Example output:

 NAME                          CPU(cores)   MEMORY(bytes)

 nodejs-app-xxxxx              1m           20Mi
 nodejs-app-yyyyy              1m           20Mi

-This shows the current CPU and Memory consumption of running Pods.
+#This shows the current CPU and Memory consumption of running Pods.

-Useful Kubernetes Commands
-Get Pods
-kubectl get pods -n ivolve
-Describe Pod
-kubectl describe pod <pod-name> -n ivolve
-Check Deployment
-kubectl get deployment nodejs-app -n ivolve
-Check ReplicaSets
-kubectl get rs -n ivolve
-Check Rollout Status
-kubectl rollout status deployment nodejs-app -n ivolve Monitor Resource Usage kubectl top pod -n ivolve
-Important Concepts Learned
+#Important Concepts Learned
 CPU and Memory Requests
 Requests are the minimum resources guaranteed for the container.
 Kubernetes Scheduler uses requests when deciding where to place Pods.